Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Neurophysiological Data Acquisition

 \section{Neurophysiological Data Acquisition}

-\paragraph{Participants.} The Ethical Committee of \anontext{ANONYMOUS INSTITUTION}{the University of Helsinki} approved the study protocol, and participation in the neurophysiological experiment was advertised to a university population.
+\paragraph{Participants.} The Ethical Committee of \anontext{the University of Helsinki}{the University of Helsinki} approved the study protocol, and participation in the neurophysiological experiment was advertised to a university population.
 In total, 31 participants volunteered for the study, aged 23.5 $\pm$ 3.5 (mean $\pm$ SD), from which 13 self-identified as male, 18 as female, and none as diverse.
 All participants were informed of the study's purpose and provided written consent before participation.
 After completing the study, participants were compensated with cinema vouchers.

 \paragraph{RSVP task} Subsequently, the Rapid Serial Visual Presentation (RSVP) block started, presenting one facial image at a time every 500 ms using E-Prime 3~\cite{spape2019eprimer}.
 To minimize visual variance unrelated to facial features, a gray ellipsoid mask of 746 $\times$ 980 pixels was applied to each image.
 Each trial included 70 images: 28.5\% related images and 71.5\% unrelated images, where the imbalance is intended to enable the ``oddball'' paradigm.
 This design avoids confounds arising from participants attempting to predict the following image.
 It also facilitates the processing of data into overlapping epochs, therefore balancing acquisition speed with data quality~\cite{farwell1988talking}.
 The order of the images was randomized for each trial but ensuring that each presentation of a related image was followed by 1 to 8 unrelated images.
-In total, each participant completed 16 trials, therefore displaying 1120 images generated from the 16 image targets.
+In total, each participant completed 17 trials, therefore displaying 1120 images generated from the 17 image targets.
 Data acquisition sessions, including setup and EEG recording, lasted approximately one hour.

 The participants received the following instructions before starting the task:

 \paragraph{EEG recording.} The experimental setup used a 32-channel EasyCap system, utilizing Ag/AgCl electrodes in the 10-20 system placed at FP1, FP2, F7, F3, Fz, F4, F8, FT9, FC5, FC1, FC2, FC6, FT10, T7, C3, Cz, C4, T8, TP9, CP5, CP1, CP2, CP6, TP10, P7, P3, Pz, P4, P8, O1, O2, and Iz, with AFz as ground.
 The participants seated at approximately 60 cm away from a 24'' LCD screen with a resolution of 1920 $\times$ 1080 pixels and a refresh rate of 60 Hz.